-Microsoft Office 365 is the internationally-recognised standard setter of productivity software.
+Microsoft 365 is the internationally-recognised standard setter of productivity software.
 Countless organisations around the globe depend on it for their daily work processes.
-Yet there still seems to be a lack of familiarity with what Office 365 actually offers and what it can do for your business.
-Smile IT is going to dispel that murkiness for you in this, our ultimate guide to Microsoft Office 365.
+Yet there still seems to be a lack of familiarity with what the 365 office suite actually offers and what it can do for your business.
+Smile IT is going to dispel that murkiness for you in this guide.

 Alongside these more standard applications are a bunch of online services Microsoft has introduced to facilitate greater business efficiency.
 Think business-grade email, cloud file storage and a focus on mobile collaborations and communications.

 Being an online-based subscription, your applications are never out of date.
 So long as your subscription is current, when an update is released by Microsoft, your apps will update automatically.

 Let’s have a look at the exact applications available in the Microsoft 365 stack.

 Microsoft 365’s productivity tools bestow every individual within an organisation with an immense range of capabilities.
 Let’s have a look at what they are.
 (Note these are apps available on a 365 Business Premium Subscription)

 Microsoft Word: Undoubtedly the planets most popular word processor.
 Word is one of the core components of 365 and is relied upon by businesses worldwide to create professional-quality documents.

 Microsoft PowerPoint: This program allows you to easily create professional looking presentations.
 Customisable and editable slides are built in sequence, incorporating text, images, video and graphics.
 PowerPoint enables seamless communication of ideas at a business meeting, and if used to its full potential is guaranteed to impress a crowd.

 Microsoft Excel: Create, edit and share files easily and intuitively with this ever-popular spreadsheet application.
 Used for charts, budgets, task lists and accounting, it’s the backbone of many departments within an organisation.